 Program Options and Fees

-- Part-Time Full-Day Program: Children can participate in a combination of days for $65/day.
-Parents can choose as many days as they like, from 8:30 – 5:00.
-There is no minimum, or full-time requirement.
+- Part-Time Program: Children can participate in a combination of days for $65/day.
+There is a 2 day minimum.

 Hours of Operation